Want to stand out and capture your audience's attention?

 You can combine stunning visuals, a powerful voiceover, and music to build a story that makes people happy, scared, excited, or sympathetic.

-You can also integrate technology, including 360-degree photos and videos, augmented reality, 3D, kinetic typography, and virtual reality.
+Another way to create graphics is to integrate technology.
+This could be 360-degree photos and promo videos, augmented reality, 3D, kinetic typography, and virtual reality.

 For example, you can leverage emotional graphics to create:

 For an intriguing example, check out this 3-minute motion graphic that explains how Bitcoin works.
-It uses graphics to explain a complex issue in a simple way and helps engage the customers.
+It uses amazing graphics to explain a complex issue simply and helps engage the customers.

 Image via Vimeo